Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Dissipative effects and graceful entry to inflation

+In both the dilatonic and axionic cases, the decay constant $f$ enters the decay rate as $\Gamma \sim m_\phi^3 / f^2$ or $m_\psi^2 m_\phi / f^2$, implying that $f$ needs to be small enough $f \sim \mathcal{O}(m_\phi)$.
+This is, however, in tension with a naive identification of the width of the potential $\phi_0$ with the decay constant, $\phi_0 \sim f$,\footnote{ In the model of Ref.~\cite{Nomura:2017ehb}, the relation between $\phi_0$ and $f$ is expected to be $\phi_0 \simeq 2 \pi f / \alpha'$ where $\alpha'$ is the fine structure constant of the gauge fields that generate $V(\phi)$.
+These gauge fields should not be confused with the gauge fields we introduce in Sec.~\ref{ssec:model}. } since we need $m_\phi \ll \phi_0$ to fit the CMB observables.
+In principle, the effectively small decay constant can be realized, $f = \phi_0 / c_a$, with a large anomaly coefficient $c_a \gg 1$~\cite{Anber:2009ua}.
+If $f$ is identified with the fundamental decay constant, on the other hand, the effective description will be questioned when $H \gg f$ or $T \gg f$~\cite{DeRocco:2021rzv}.
+One or both of the inequalities are realized in the following discussion, which puts some constraints on the ultraviolet completion of the model.

+Another way to enhance the dissipation rate is to increase the number of decay channels.
+This can be achieved by introducing various light fields and shift-symmetric couplings between $\phi$ and these fields.
+With $N$ such dissipation channels, the rate effectively scales as $N/f^2$, so the effective decay constant $f/\sqrt{N}$ can be lowered.

-Motivated by these discussions, we consider an axion-like inflaton $\phi$ and its coupling with non-Abelian gauge fields as a concrete example.\footnote{ This does not mean other model building possibilities are excluded.
+Motivated by these discussions, we consider an axion-like inflaton $\phi$ and its coupling with non-Abelian gauge fields with the decay constant $f$ being a free parameter as a concrete example.\footnote{ This does not mean other model-building possibilities are excluded.
 For example, we may consider coupling with an Abelian gauge field.
 If the Abelian gauge field couples to charged particles, the potentially dangerous tachyonic instability of the gauge field (see Ref.~\cite{Adshead:2015pva} and references therein; Ref.~\cite{Garcia-Bellido:2016dkw} discusses some loopholes.) is suppressed~\cite{Domcke:2018eki}. }